-Triple negative breast cancer is an uncommon type of breast cancer.
+Triple negative breast cancer is a type of breast cancer.
+Around 15 out of 100 (15%) of breast cancers are of this type.
 Read about the symptoms, how it is diagnosed and treated, and what happens after treatment.

 What is triple negative breast cancer?

 Triple negative breast cancers are cancers whose cells don’t have receptors for:

 - Her2 protein

 Your doctor uses a sample of your cancer to test the cells for these receptors.
 You might have this testing following a biopsy of the cancer, or after surgery to remove it.

 A rare type of breast cancer known as basal type breast cancer is usually triple negative.
 Some women with triple negative breast cancer also have a BRCA1 gene fault.
 BRCA1 is one of the gene faults that can increase the risk of breast cancer within families.

 Some men have triple negative breast cancer but this is very rare.
 Most men have oestrogen receptors in their cancer cells.